-AI for Humans: What Comes After Efficiency
+What Comes After AI Efficiency Gains

 Most teams stop at efficiency.
-The real opportunity is knowing what to build next - and having the judgment to direct AI, not just deploy it.
+The real opportunity is knowing what to build next, and having the judgment to direct AI, not just deploy it.

 Our first AI for Humans series was about getting started.
 Readiness, data, entry points, pilots, scaling.
 If you haven’t done that work yet, it’s still worth your time.
-But we kept hearing the same thing from people who had: “We’ve done the foundations.
-Now what?”

 When a genuinely new capability shows up, the natural instinct is to bolt it onto your existing workflows and measure the time saved.
 The problem is that everyone else is doing exactly the same thing.
 Same tools.
 Same processes.
 Same axis.
+And when everyone gets faster at the same work, the advantage disappears.
+What you are left with is a race on price.

 The businesses that pull ahead will be the ones using AI to do different things.
 Not just the same things cheaper.